 Falls from docks and tipovers are very serious accidents; you can be crushed or even killed.
 Immediately exit and move away from the truck in these emergencies.

-Note: End-control rider trucks, such as this RC, are not like center-control trucks, where it is recommended that the operator stay with the truck.
+Note: This is not like sit-down, center control, counterbalanced trucks, where it is recommended that you stay with the truck.
 The best way to prevent injury is to know where you are at all times and follow the rules of safe truck operation.

-- Be extremely careful when working around docks, dockboards and trailers - Use forward tilt only when you have the load over a stack or close to the floor. - Travel with the load or forks close to the ground and tilted back.
+- Be extremely careful when working around docks,dockboards and trailers. - Use forward tilt only when you have the load over a stack or close to the floor. - Travel with the load or forks close to the ground and tilted back.
 Watch for overhead obstructions.
 Perform all truck movements smoothly and at a speed that will give you time to react in an emergency. - An unloaded truck can tip over also.
 Be just as careful using an unloaded truck as you are using a loaded one.